 Review of the Performance assessments of the Environmental Management and Monitoring Plan

-1. A Contractor shall conduct performance assessments of the Environmental Management and Monitoring Plan.
-The Commission shall review the performance assessments of the Environmental Management and Monitoring Plan undertaken by a competent and independent auditor hired by a Contractor in accordance with the relevant Standards and taking account of the relevant Guidelines In conducting such a performance assessment of the Environmental Management and Monitoring Plan, the Contractor shall ensure :
+1. A Contractor shall conduct performance assessments of their Environmental Management and Monitoring Plan.
+The Commission shall review the performance assessments of the Environmental Management and Monitoring Plan undertaken by a competent and independent auditor hired by a Contractor in accordance with the relevant Standards and taking account of the relevant Guidelines.
+[In conducting such a performance assessment of the Environmental Management and Monitoring Plan, the Contractor shall assess:

-(a) The compliance of the mining operation with theplan;
+(a) The compliance of the mining operation with the mitigation and management measures included in the Environmental Management and Monitoring Plan, as a part of the approved Plan of Work;

 (b) The continued appropriateness and adequacy of the plan, including the management conditions and actions attaching thereto;

-(c) The conformity of the plan with the applicable Regional Environmental Management Plan if any (d) The accuracy of the findings of the environmental impact assessment as set out in the Environmental Impact Statement.
+(c) The conformity of the plan with the measures included in the Environmental Management and Monitoring Plan and take into consideration the applicable Regional Environmental Management Plan,

+(d) The accuracy of the findings of the environmental impact assessment as set out in the Environmental Impact Statement.

 (e) The changes in knowledge, technology, mining patterns, monitoring techniques and detection capabilities are reflected;